stellar-deprecated/starlight/benchmarks/Benchmark Report 2021-10-22.md

 ## Summary

+The test demonstrated that performance varies wildly and is influenced significantly by the latency of the network connection between the payment channel participants.
+However, even poor connectivity can result in high numbers of payments per second.

-The test demonstrated that at least \____ payments per second is possible with consumer hardware when using a Starlight payment channel and buffering payments on networks with latency as low as 30ms.
+The test demonstrated over 1,190,000 payments per second is possible with consumer hardware when using a Starlight payment channel and buffering payments on networks with latency as low as 10ms.
+However the current implementation only demonstrates this performance with the tiniest of micro-payments where every payment is for 0.0000001.

+The test demonstrated over 700,000 payments per second for payments varying from 0.0000001 to 1.0.

 The test also demonstrated that at least 130,000 payments per second is possible on networks with latency as high as 215ms.

 ## Participants

-Three participants were involved in the tests, with two participant sets formed from participants A and B, and participants A and C.
+Three participants were involved in the tests, with a payment channel formed between participants A and B, and also between participants A and C.

 ### Participant A